akostrik/stage_telegram_python/README.md

 (**) we consider all the LLM being paying, except self-hosted ones

 OpenAI limitations make it necessary to limit the _Learning service_ of the application (5 examples or less per request) and the length of an examined message (a message is cut off beyond this length).
-See [The parameters of the application](https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application).
 The adjustement of this limitation [depending of the model](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them) will be implemented.

 ## The limitations related to MongoDB